kannans89/RustRepo/27_Iterator_Closure/27_Iterator_Closure.md

  ```

- We cannot give a type to the closure variable use `closure2` variable its type is always anonymous type or unspeakable type.To return it or accept it as a function we must use generics or a dynamic trait object.Let us see an example
+ We cannot give a type to the closure variable used  `closure2` variable its type is always anonymous type or unspeakable type.

+ output:`12`